kubestellar/kubestellar/docs/content/v0.20/examples.md

    kflex create wds1 -p kubestellar
    ```

-1. Build and run the OCM based transport controller as executable process.
+1. Run the OCM based transport controller as executable process.
 **NOTE**: This is work in progress, in the future the controller will be deployed through a Pod and optionally a Helm chart.

    OCM based transport controller is built in a different package, so we need to download the package and run the executable as background process.